Blog > diverse workforce

 Initiatives That Stand Out

-Tailored Learning Platforms: Corporations like Amazon have heavily invested into internal platforms that offer courses specifically designed for company staff development needs .They are taking personalised learning paths by identifying strengths and weaknesses of their employees.
-Often times these platforms utilises artificial intelligence (AI) that recommends courses according to an employee’s role, skills required or personal desires he or she would like to achieve within the company .
-They keep track of progress and give feedbacks in real time ensuring dynamic and engaging learning takes place.
+Tailored Learning Platforms: Corporations like Amazon have invested heavily in internal platforms that offer courses designed for company staff development needs.
+They are taking personalised learning paths by identifying the strengths and weaknesses of their employees.
+Often times these platforms utilises artificial intelligence (AI) that recommends courses according to an employee’s role, skills required or personal desires he or she would like to achieve within the company.
+They keep track of progress and give feedback in real time, ensuring dynamic and engaging learning takes place.

-Mentorship Programs: Sharing experiences is priceless.Deloitte has implemented mentorship programs bringing together highly experienced professionals who guide their juniors thus allowing knowledge flow both directions .
-These initiatives are useful not only in skill building but also serve as a way of transferring tacit knowledge – know-how that cannot be articulated easily and which often disappears when an organisation loses its experienced staff members .
+Mentorship Programs: Sharing experiences is priceless.
+Deloitte has implemented mentorship programs bringing together highly experienced professionals who guide their juniors, thus allowing knowledge to flow in both directions.
+These initiatives are useful in skill building and as a way of transferring tacit knowledge – know-how that cannot be articulated easily and often disappears when an organisation loses its experienced staff members.
 Moreover, mentorship helps in leadership development and builds up a sense of community within an organisation.

 Reskilling with Diversity

 Diversity in reskilling is characterised by diverse learning approaches only.
-It also means ensuring that content represents various perspectives and experiences in order to include everyone in the organisation.
+It also means ensuring that content represents various perspectives and experiences to include everyone in the organisation.
 By doing this, organisations would make their training more relevant to their multicultural employees while at the same time making sure they are ready for work in a globalised world.

 The Way Forward